-No less than 0.6 metres (2 feet) from interior side property lines (not a corner site).
-A minor structure may be located closer to interior side property lines if the height is not greater than 0.4 metres (1.3 feet) above the permitted fence height.
+- Is 0.6 metres (2 feet) from the interior side property line (not a corner site)(a minor structure may be located closer to interior side property lines if the height is not greater than 0.4 metres (1.3 feet) above the permitted fence height)

-No less than 0.6 metres (2 feet) from the rear property line if the structure exceeds 2.7 metres (8.9 feet) in height.
-A minor structure may be located at the rear property line if the height is less than 2.7 metres (8.9 feet).
+- Is 0.6 metres (2 feet) from the rear property line if the structure exceeds 2.7 metres (8.9 feet) in height (an accessory structure may be located at the rear property line if the height is less than 2.7 metres (8.9 feet))

 - Is 0.9 metres (3 feet) from any other structure on the site